Documentation strings

 - Python PEP 8 Documentation Strings

-- Numpy style guide describes the syntax and best practices for docstrings in the Numpy project.
+- NumPy style guide describes the syntax and best practices for docstrings in the NumPy project.